package-operator/package-operator.github.io/content/en/docs/getting_started/api-reference.md

 The Package Operator APIs are an extension of the [Kubernetes API](https://kubernetes.io/docs/reference/using-api/api-overview/) using `CustomResourceDefinitions`.
 These new APIs can be interacted with like any other Kubernetes object using e.g. `kubectl`.

-APIs follow the same API versioning guidelines as the main Kubernetes project.
+APIs follows the same API versioning guidelines as the main Kubernetes project.

 {{< details "Versioning principles." >}}
 _Taken from the [Kubernetes API versioning documentation](https://kubernetes.io/docs/reference/using-api/#api-versioning):_